robertstepp/ideal-train/README.md

-# ideal-train

-FileChecker2.1.ps1 - This has two main functions

-    Function 1:
+# File Verification PowerShell Script

+This PowerShell script is designed to verify the integrity of files in a directory by comparing their hashes against a pre-existing file of hashes.
+It can be run in two stages: first to generate the initial hash file, and second to compare the current hashes against the initial ones.
+## Usage
+### Stage 1: Building the Initial File

+Run the script in the directory you want to monitor.
+It will ask you whether you want to build the initial file manually or automatically.

-        Stage 1 = Hash all files in the script directory and output to an initial csv document Stage 2 = After transfer to another PC, hash all files in the script directory and identify any mismatched files
+>**Automatic:** The script will automatically hash all files in the script directory and subfolders.

-    Function 2:

-        Stage 1 = Create an initial csv document based on hashes provided by an internet/local lan site Stage 2 = Hash all files in the script directory and identify any mismatched files

-This is useful when downloading many files from the internet or when transfering files to another PC or location where corrupted files will cause issues.
+>
+>**Manual:** You will manually enter each file and its hash.

+### Stage 2: Checking After Transfer

+Run the script again after the files have been transferred.
+It will compare the current hashes against the initial ones and output the results to a log file.
+### Debugging

+You can use the Write-Debug cmdlet to output debug information.
+Set `$DebugPreference = 'Continue'` at the top of the script to enable debug output.
+### Contact

+If you have any questions or issues, please contact Robert Stepp at robert@robertstepp.ninja.